CryptosOdysseus/AALE-Contributions/20190812-Body-of-Contract-Law-2nd-Restatement.md

 ### "AALE" Collaborative Hack with Dazza, Beth, Brenden, Bryan, Silke et al.

-### RESTATEMENT (SECOND) OF CONTRACT LAW
+### LEGAL CODIFICATION OF THE BODY OF RESTATEMENT (SECOND) OF CONTRACT LAW

 #### Reference: https://www.nylitigationfirm.com/files/restat.pdf

-#### This legal codification of the body of Contract Law provided by the 2nd restatement is usable to carry out an AALE/DAOs relevant legal analysis.
+#### This legal codification of the body of Contract Law provided by the 2nd restatement is usable to carry out an AALE/ DAOs relevant legal analysis.
 The aim is to surface a few more design requirements and legal engineering success metrics.

 #